lmfit/uncertainties/doc/user_guide.rst

 In other words, ``A`` and ``B`` have non-zero correlation and a proper uncertainty propagation calculation of ``C`` must take this correlation into account.

+Note that linear uncertainty propagation is only accurate when the function ``f`` has an accurate linear approximation in a region about the mean values of its input random variables with a size given by the standard deviations of the input variables.
+This is discussed in more detail in the section below.

 Error Components, `UAtom` Objects, and Uncertainty Propagation
 ==============================================================